Multifidelity linear regression for scientific machine learning from scarce data: Conclusions and future work

 \section{Conclusions and future work}

 We have introduced a multifidelity training strategy for linear regression problems which leverages data of varying fidelity and cost to improve the robustness of training to scarce high-fidelity data due to limited training budgets.
-Our approach is based on new multifidelity Monte Carlo estimators for the unknown linear regression coefficients, which we showed are unbiased with respect to the high-fidelity data distribution.
+Our approach is based on using multifidelity control variate estimators to reduce the variance of the linear regression estimators.
+We propose new multifidelity Monte Carlo estimators for the linear regression problem, which we show are unbiased with respect to the high-fidelity data distribution.
 We discussed multiple strategies for choosing the amount of data for each fidelity level, and for choosing the control variate coefficients in the multifidelity estimators, which can be viewed as hyperparameters of the method.
-We provide theoretical analyses showing that there are optimal choices of control variate coefficients when model statistics are known, and provide practical recommendations for choosing the hyperparameters when model statistics are unknown.
-Numerical experiments illustrate and verify our theoretical results and also demonstrate that the multifidelity training approach learns more robust linear regression models than a standard high-fidelity training approach when the training budget is limited and only scarce high-fidelity data are available.
+We provide theoretical analyses showing that there are optimal choices of control variate coefficients when model statistics are known, and provide practical recommendations for choosing the hyperparameters when model statistics are unknown and must be estimated form limited samples.
+Numerical experiments illustrate our theoretical results and also demonstrate that the multifidelity training approach learns more accurate and robust linear regression models than the standard high-fidelity only training approach when the training budget is limited and only scarce high-fidelity data are available.

 Many directions exist for future work.
-To make this multifidelity training approach more generally applicable in scientific machine learning, new approaches must be developed for linear regression models with vector outputs as well as for nonlinear regression models.
-These new methods will be critical for learning surrogate models that describe dynamics of time-dependent engineering systems rather than the input-to-scalar-output map we have focused on in this work.
-Even within the linear regression framework that we have introduced here, several avenues for further theoretical and practical investigation remain, including analysis of the method to determine optimal budget allocations tailored to the linear regression problem (instead of using the heuristic based on mean estimation that we recommend here), and exploring hybrid or active data acquisition strategies where some data are given but more can be obtained within budget constraints.
+Within the linear regression setting we have introduced here, several avenues for further theoretical and practical investigation remain, including analysis of the method to determine optimal model selection and budget allocations tailored to the linear regression problem (instead of using the heuristic based on mean estimation that we recommend here), and exploring hybrid or active data acquisition strategies where some data are given but more can be obtained within budget constraints.
+Detailed analysis and experiments comparing the MFMC-based estimator we have presented and alternatives based on ACV and MLBLUE would also be worthwhile.
+There are also many interesting questions to explore in using multifidelity control variates beyond the linear regression setting to more complex models, including neural networks.
+While some existing works have considered aspects of these problems~\cite{gorodetsky2020mfnets,de2020transfer,gerstner2021multilevel}, many theoretical and methodological questions remain.